 What you get

-We create for you a personalized financial plan which integrates and makes recommendations on all aspects of your financial life to help you reach and live your best possible retirement.
-The plan is dynamic and will evolve as your life and financial circumstances change.
-We work with you on an ongoing basis to continually monitor, update and implement your plan accordingly.
+While the formal plan document is the foundation of our relationship, it's important to understand the plan is dynamic and will evolve as your life and financial circumstances change.
+We'll work with you on an ongoing basis to continually monitor, update and implement your plan accordingly.

 We also provide ongoing management of your investments and ongoing tax planning.
 Additionally, we can coordinate the preparation and filing of your income tax returns*.

-The content of your financial plan will be specific to you and your goals.
+The "Sample Retirement Financial Plan" shows the items typically covered in a plan.
+However, the content of your financial plan will be specific to you and your goals.
 And your plan will change as your life changes.
 Even in retirement, financial planning is a moving target!
-Depending what stage of retirement planning you are in, your financial plan is likely to address questions such as:
+Depending what stage of retirement planning you're in, your financial plan is likely to address questions such as:

 Pre-Retirement (1-10 years before retirement)